Reviews

 Reviews of the games I play, aiming to quickly encapsulate the game’s essence and quirks.
 Most games have an audience; my goal is for the review to make it clear to you whether you are part of a game’s audience (whether or not I am).

-Capsule Review: The Sims 4
+Capsule Review: OASES

 | | 0 Comments